 Welcome to Hesperia High School, Home of the Scorpions, the premiere school of Hesperia.
 This year HHS is celebrating thirty years of excellence in the community.
 As the original high school, Scorpion Country exemplifies the District's mission of "[p]reparing today's students for tomorrow's world."
-The school has a reputation in the community of being warm and welcoming and having deeply rooted traditions.
+Insert something about school culture and friendliness here-warm and welcoming.
 In preparation for the WASC visit, Hesperia High School has taken an honest assessment of the growth over the past six years and has developed innovative programs and opportunities to help students succeed in the 21st century.